darya/framework/README.md

 ### Autoloading

-To get started you'll want to make use of a class autoloader to save you from having to include a file for every class you want to use.
+To get started you'll want to make use of a class autoloader to save you from having to manually include every class you want to use.

 #### Composer's autoloader
 ```php